davidbacisin/cwru-ros-pkg-hydro/README.md

 2/5/2015 - Added "lidar" to packages directory. /lidar/src/ contains "lidar_alarm.cpp" and "lidar_interpreter.cpp" which were used in the reactive velocity assignment.

-2/10/2015 - Add path_planner packages to directory. /path_planner/ contains an srv folder with a matching .srv file responsible for storing the path segments while the src folder contains the actually .cpp file for the node.
+2/10/2015 - Add "path_planner" packages to directory. /path_planner/ contains an srv folder with a matching .srv file responsible for storing the path segments while the src folder contains the actually .cpp file for the node.

+2/19/2015 - Added ROS params to lidar and vel_scheduler nodes.
+Fixed velocity ramping so that it works in the real world.
+This included refactoring vel_scheduler to have several functions for calculating the desired velocity, and introducing a slowdown pattern for when the lidar detects objects within several meters.